 I love taking a food tour on my first full day in any city as it allows me to learn about the history of the area visited as well as becoming acquainted with the eateries loved by locals.
-This Istanbul Old City street food tour was the first that I went on with my brother and Simone, during a family trip to Istanbul.
-Neither had ever been on a food tour and I wanted them to experience the amazing food as well as the often overlooked areas of the Old City.
+This Istanbul walking tour was the first that I went on with my brother and Simone, during a family trip to Istanbul.
+Neither had ever been on any Istanbul tours or street food tours and I wanted them to experience the amazing food as well as the often overlooked areas of the Old City.

 I booked and paid for the Culinary Secrets of the Old City Istanbul food tour on the Culinary Backstreets website.
 The tour lasts for approximately 5-5.5 hours and cost US$ 125 per person at the time of booking.
 I received a 10 percent “Welcome Back!
 Discount” since I had booked food tours with them previously.

 Where does the Old City foodie tour take place

 The meeting place for the Culinary Secrets of the Old City food tour was in front of the Hamdi restaurant in the trading area adjacent to the Spice Bazaar.
 We were staying in Sirkeci at the Doubletree by Hilton and took the tram from Gülhane Park to Eminönü.

 This Istanbul walking tour would be covering an area between the Spice Bazaar and a Kurdish neighborhood near the Valens aqueduct.
 It was slightly overcast but pleasantly warm for September and we looked forward to seeing the Old City from a new perspective.